Trinity In Twelve Weeks

 - Prioritise: You probably have a lot of things to do, so assess how important and how urgent the tasks are, then make sure high priority tasks get done first and are not put off on a regular basis - avoid time-wasting busy-work!

 - Small bite-size pieces: It’s easy to feel overwhelmed, so try breaking tasks down into smaller sub-tasks.
-Once you’ve started, it’s easier to keep going.
+Once you’ve started working on something, it’s easier to keep going.

 - Use all available time: This is an especially good strategy if you are pressed for time.
 You don’t necessarily need a block of time in order to study.
-Students often have time between classes, spent on public transport, etc. There are lots of study tasks that can be accomplished in short periods, such as reviewing the main points of a reading or a lecture.
+Students often have pockets of time between classes, when travelling to College, etc. There are lots of study tasks that can be accomplished in short periods, such as reviewing the main points of a reading or lecture.

-- Structure the environment: Find a place to study, preferably one you can use regularly and with limited distractions.
-Make sure you have all the essentials you need to study there so that you have no excuses not to work.
+- Structure the environment: Find a place to study - preferably one you can use regularly and with limited distractions.
+Make sure you have all the essentials that you need to study there so that you have no excuses not to work.

 - Establish a routine: We are creatures of habit.
 If you always study at a certain time or on a particular day, then it will be easier to get into concentration mode.
 Also, it is better to study briefly and regularly than to work for hours on end once every couple of weeks.